Expanding business during pandemic

 Part of that move is already paying off with more customers getting work done they have been putting off for up to a year.

-“It takes some work and some fortitude,” Hoberecht.
-“So when the pandemic hit I immediately started calling some of my partners and friends and said hey does this look like 2008 to you?
+“It takes some work and some fortitude,” said Hoberecht.
+“So when the pandemic hit, I immediately started calling some of my partners and friends and said ‘hey, does this look like 2008 to you?’
 And we all agreed.”

 2008 was a time of financial stress for many.